OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 plugins also make use of this to indent your code automatically.
 If you want a more opinionated solution, there is also ocamlformat, but it’s still in active development and might not be stable yet.
 You might still want to try it, though.
-- `jbuilder`, the installable library of Dune.
-The command-line tool is still named after Jbuilder currently, but there is plan in motion to adapt it to the new name, which probably will happen soon.
-At the point of this writing, Dune’s latest version is 1.0+beta19.1.
+- `dune`, the installable library of Dune.
+At the point of this writing, Dune’s latest version is 1.0.1.
 - `utop`, an improved REPL (toplevel) for OCaml.
 It is based on lambda-term and supports auto-completion.
 In general, I favor utop as our REPL instead of the builtin ocaml, since the former have better UX.